 The majority of the Mount Estelle pluton consists of biotite-monzonite, with an increasing proportion of augite phenocrysts towards the margins.
 Monzonite is medium- to coarse-grained and idiomorphic granular and occurs at the central and southern portions of the mapped area at Muddy Creek.
 Mafics, principally biotite books (to 5 mm) and subordinate to absent stubby dark augite generally constitute 15 to 35% of the monzonite.
 Twinned 3mm to 1cm orthoclase phenocrysts are a fundamental component.
 Groundmass consists of a medium-grained equigranular mixture of feldspar and quartz.
 Rounded xenoliths are rare, but widespread, and consist of biotitized sediments and more strongly mafic (biotite and augite)-rich intrusive rock of earlier intrusive phases.
 Intrusion breccia's with rounded clasts are a very local feature as are sinuous to linear aplitic dikes.

-Figure 7-6 Geological Map of Muddy Creek (Source: MMTS, 2016, modified from Roberts, 2011c)
+Figure 7-7 Geological Map of Muddy Creek

 7.3 Mineralization